Holy restricted free agent drama.

 Arbitration rights: No

 Bargaining chips: First-overall draft pick.
 Two-time world junior gold medallist.
 Calder Trophy champ.
+Hot off first point-per-game season.
 Whole point of the rebuild.

-The latest: The way Connor Bedard is making his platform campaign his best yet, all pressure shifts to the Chicago Blackhawks to lock up the unique talent for as long as possible.
+The latest: The way Bedard turned his platform campaign into his best yet, all pressure shifts to the Chicago Blackhawks to lock up the unique talent — and likely next captain — for as long as possible.

-With an eight-year term still an option, GM Kyle Davidson must try to find an AAV that the player can agree to for the duration of his prime.
-Anything from $12.5 million to $15 million has been tossed out there.
+GM Kyle Davidson must try to find a salary that the player can agree to for the duration of his prime.
+Anything from $12.5 million to $16 million had been tossed out early, but does Carlsson’s record-setting $18 million AAV change the landscape?

 Bedard, of course, could opt to double-dip — the way a young Auston Matthews did as an RFA — and attempt to return to the negotiating table in his mid-20s.
-That risk could maximize career earnings.
+Try to leverage the Blackhawks into buying RFA years only.
+Such a risk could maximize career earnings.

-The player has been steadfast in professing his love for Chicago, despite individual and collective disappointment in missing the playoffs for all three seasons.
+The player has been steadfast in professing his love for Chicago, despite individual and collective disappointment in missing the postseason for all three seasons.

 Position: Left wing